onfido/onfido-android-sdk/README.md

 - **Document type**

 The list of document types visible for the user to select can be shown or hidden using this option.
-If only one document type is specified, users will not see the document selection screen or country selection screen and will be taken directly to the capture screen.
+If only one document type is specified, users will not see the selection screen and will be taken directly to the capture screen.
+Please see a more detailed guide [here](https://documentation.onfido.com/sdk/android/#document-capture-step).

 Each document type has its own configuration class.

 ##### Customizing the document type selection screen

-You can also customize the document type selection screen to display a specific list of documents for a user to select from.
-Use the configuration function to specify the document types to show on the document type selection screen.
+You can also customize the screen to display only a limited list of document types, using the configuration function to specify the ones you want to show.

 ⚠️ Currently you can only include PASSPORT, NATIONAL_IDENTITY_CARD, DRIVING_LICENCE, RESIDENCE_PERMIT in the list.